 For over a century, world leaders have been deliberating over what exactly they should do about drugs.
 Unfortunately, all that deliberation hasn't got them too far in terms of actually keeping people or the planet very safe.
-The widespread collateral damage of the illegal drug trade—the exploitation, environmental damage, criminalization, corruption, murderous gang feuds, addiction, and needless overdoses—are all evidence that the way it's currently being handled does not appear to work.
+The widespread collateral damage of the illegal drug trade – the exploitation, environmental damage, criminalisation, corruption, murderous gang feuds, addiction and needless overdoses – are all evidence that the way it's currently being handled does not appear to work.

-The only alternative, it seems, is for governments to seize the reins of the drug trade, by controlling how drugs are cultivated, manufactured, marketed, distributed, and sold; in other words, legalization.
+The only alternative, it seems, is for governments to seize the reins of the drug trade, by controlling how drugs are cultivated, manufactured, marketed, distributed and sold; in other words, legalisation.

 In 2016, cracks are already visible in the prohibition paradigm.
-Four US states have legalized recreational marijuana, 23 of them have legalized medical marijuana, and the general trend worldwide is for governments, especially those in Latin America and Europe, to start edging away from a hardline, punitive stance towards policies based around ethical cultivation, harm reduction, and decriminalization.
+Four US states have legalised recreational marijuana, 23 of them have legalised medical marijuana and the general trend worldwide is for governments, especially those in Latin America and Europe, to start edging away from a hardline, punitive stance towards policies based around ethical cultivation, harm reduction and decriminalisation.

-Alternative ways of tackling the world drug problem—desperately sought by countries at the bloody epicenter of the drug war, such as Mexico—will be discussed at a special UN general assembly session in New York in April.
-The meeting comes in the wake of a leaked document last October written by a senior UN figure that advocated the decriminalization of all drugs.
-The UN, under pressure from one member country, rumored to be America, frantically downplayed the significance of its own expert's briefing document.
+Alternative ways of tackling the world drug problem – desperately sought by countries at the bloody epicentre of the drug war, such as Mexico – will be discussed at a special UN general assembly session in New York in April.
+The meeting comes in the wake of a leaked document last October written by a senior UN figure that advocated the decriminalisation of all drugs.
+The UN, under pressure from one member country, rumoured to be America, frantically downplayed the significance of its own expert's briefing document.
 Nonetheless, the drug reform genie is out of the bottle.

-Despite the wishful thinking of a quasi-religious collection of fervent "anti-drug" campaigners, whatever form drugs may take in our digitized future, they are clearly here to stay.
-Humans are hard-wired to get high—it's natural.
-In his 1989 book Intoxication, the American pharmacologist Ronald K. Siegel concluded that after the basic human desires of hunger, thirst, and sex comes a "fourth drive," an instinctive urge to change our ordinary state of awareness.
+Despite the wishful thinking of a quasi-religious collection of fervent "anti-drug" campaigners, whatever form drugs may take in our digitised future, they are clearly here to stay.
+Humans are hard-wired to get high – it's natural; in his 1989 book Intoxication, the American pharmacologist Ronald K Siegel concluded that after the basic human desires of hunger, thirst and sex comes a "fourth drive", an instinctive urge to change our ordinary state of awareness.

 However, the world is some time off binning the international drug treaties it has been busy enacting for over 100 years.
-Few politicians or political parties with any power are willing to take on the high-risk strategy of "going soft" on drugs.
-They face the very real prospect of being pilloried by conservative, old-school media clans that are obliged to fear-monger on drugs in order to appeal to their increasingly aging readerships.
+Few politicians or political parties with any power are willing to take on the high-risk strategy of being seen to "go soft" on drugs.
+They face the very real prospect of being pilloried by conservative, old-school media clans that are obliged to fear-monger on drugs in order to appeal to their increasingly ageing readerships.